Drum Coffee Roaster vs. Hot Air Roaster: Which Produces Better Flavor Profiles?

 Advantages of Drum Coffee Roasters

 Drum coffee roaster are celebrated for their versatility, durability, and control.
 They allow us to experiment with time, temperature, and airflow to achieve distinct roast levels.
 Their slower, more traditional roasting method enhances sweetness, body, and balance.
-These machines are ideal for those seeking to craft consistent, complex profiles across varying bean origins.
+These machines craft consistent, complex profiles across varying bean origins.
+Use the Sample PRO 100 Roaster to trial and validate profiles.
+This ensures drum production runs start from a proven, repeatable baseline.

 Understanding Hot Air Roasters